ealbin/root/README.md

 !!!
-Important note: if you're using Anaconda, the gcc etc compilers will probably die trying to compile root.
+Important note: if you're using Anaconda/Miniconda, the gcc etc compilers will likely die trying to compile root.

-Please start your shell without sourcing Anaconda.
+!!!
+Please start your shell without sourcing Anaconda into your environment.

+Also, because Anaconda isn't sourced, do NOT supply Anaconda python as your python path (1a below) or the compilation will likely also bomb.
+(You can, however, then use PyROOT with Anaconda all you want, after the compilation)

 1) Edit line 4 in ./build.sh: